Meadowlarke/Bibliography/Glennie1990.md

 55: Playing at the music festival in Autun, France.

 59: Disatisfaction with the press highlighting her deafness.

-#Z: Evelyn Glennie does not like to have her deafness highlighted in her concert reviews or news coverage.
-Preferring to have her music judged with no mention of her disability.
-She hedges that "The only good thing about it, I sometimes think rather despondently, was that the news of my success might have encouraged other deaf and handicapped people."

 ## Chapter 11: A cry from the heart